Rangila Rasul: Lawsuit against the publisher

 Following the publication of Rangila Rasul and its subsequent controversy, the Punjab government stated its intentions to stop the distribution of the book and prevent further publication.
 Later the publisher, Mahashe Rajpal, received several legal demands.
 It eventually became clear that the Punjab government had no intention of escalating the controversy over the publication of the book, and when the Punjab Legislative Council discussed the case (at about the same time that the trial of the lawsuits against the publisher Rajpal started), concluded that:

 On May 4, 1927, Justice Dali Singh of the Punjab High Court in Lahore acquitted Rajpal of the charges, but personally condemned the book as "malicious in tone" and its propensity to offend religious sensibilities of the Muslim community.
 The finding of innocence earned Judge Singh severe criticism and threats.
-In response to the finding of innocence, a mass gathering of Muslims was held in early July in front of the great Jama Masjid mosque in Delhi, which was preceded by the activist, journalist and politician Maulana Mohammad Ali.
+In response to the finding of innocence, a mass gathering of Muslims was held in early July in front of the Jama Masjid in Delhi, which was preceded by the activist, journalist and politician Maulana Mohammad Ali.
 Of the event the Hindustan Times reported:

 Due to social tensions, the legal case against Rangila Rasul's publisher was taken up by a Lahore magisterial court, and this time the verdict was guilty, with a sentence of 6 months in prison.
 However, the ruling was appealed and Judge Singh took up the case a second time, concluding that while the malicious nature of the pamphlet was a fact, it was difficult for him to proceed as there was no law against insult on religious prophets, leaving Rajpal free in 1928.

 Violence

 Unrest

-Tensions between Muslims and Hindus in the city of Lahore in the summer of 1927 were greatly fueled by the publication of Rangila Rasul and Sair-e-Dozakh ("A walk through the Hell", an article critical of Islam published in a magazine called Risala-i-Vartman), and this eventually erupted into riots that left several dead.
+Tensions between Muslims and Hindus in the city of Lahore in the summer of 1927 were greatly fueled by the publication of Rangila Rasul and Sair-e-Dozakh ("A Walk Through the Hell", an article critical of Islam published in a magazine called Risala-i-Vartman), and this eventually erupted into riots that left several dead.
 In fact, in Punjab the publication of Rangila Rasul facilitated social tensions for up to 6–7 years.

-Publisher Murder
+Publisher murdered

 Rangila Rasul's editor, Mahashe Rajpal, suffered an assassination attempt in 1926.
 Although he survived, he was hospitalized for 3 months.
 Some extremist Muslim individuals, however, continued to try to take Rajpal's life and in 1927 there was another assassination attempt, but the assassin attacked a different person whom he mistook for Rajpal.
 Like Rajpal, the victim also survived.
-Ultimately, Rajpal was assassinated in Lahore on April 6, 1929, when a young Muslim carpenter named Ilm-ud-din (also known as Alimuddin or Ilam Din), who was barely 20 years old, stabbed Rajpal while he was outside his business.
+Ultimately, Rajpal was assassinated in Lahore on April 6, 1929, when a Muslim carpenter named Ilm-ud-Din (also known as Alimuddin), who was barely 20 years old, stabbed Rajpal while he was outside his business.

-Trial of the murderer
+Trial of Ilm-ud-Din

-Ilm-ud-din was tried, found guilty and sentenced to death.
+Ilm-ud-Din was tried, found guilty and sentenced to death.
 His defence lawyer obtained an appeal before the Punjab High Court of Justice in Lahore, and to present his arguments he asked for help from Muhammad Ali Jinnah.
 Jinnah accepted and presented two arguments: